jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 The primary replica must provide the following features:

--   The primary must accept update and lookup operations from clients following the Key-Value protocol like Insert, Remove or Get as it is described in the _“Clients and The KV Protocol”_ section, respecting the consistency guarantees described in _“Guarantees for clients contacting the primary replica”_.
+-   The primary must accept update and lookup operations from clients following the Key-Value protocol like Insert, Remove or Get as it is described in the _“Clients and The KV Protocol” _ section, respecting the consistency guarantees described in _“Guarantees for clients contacting the primary replica” _.

 -   The primary must replicate changes to the secondary replicas of the system.
-It must also react to changes in membership (whenever it gets a Replicas message from the Arbiter) and start replicating to newly joined nodes, and stop replication to nodes that have left; the latter implies terminating the corresponding Replicator actor.
-More details can be found in the section _“Replication Protocol”_.
+It must also react to the changes in membership (whenever it gets a Replicas message from the Arbiter) and start replicating to newly joined nodes, and stop replication to nodes that have left; the latter implies terminating the corresponding Replicator actor.
+More details can be found in the section _“Replication Protocol” _.

 The secondary replicas must provide the following features:

--   The secondary nodes must accept the lookup operation (Get) from clients following the Key-Value protocol while respecting the guarantees described in _“Guarantees for clients contacting the secondary replica”_.
+-   The secondary nodes must accept the lookup operation (Get) from clients following the Key-Value protocol while respecting the guarantees described in _“Guarantees for clients contacting the secondary replica” _.

--   The replica nodes must accept replication events, updating their current state (see _“Replication Protocol”_).
+-   The replica nodes must accept replication events, updating their current state (see _“Replication Protocol” _).

 ### The Replication Protocol